1sand0s/JHarmonic/README.md

 # JHarmonic
-Java Based SPICE circuit solver with Harmonic Balance
+This is a Java based circuit solver that I wrote from scratch during my sophomore year in college.
+It supports DC, AC, Transient and Harmonic Balance analysis.